gregecmaregec/gregecmaregec.github.io/_projects/applications.md

     </div>
 </div>

-For organizations implementing general-purpose AI chatbots, to market tendency is to implement AI chatbots on a company-wide basis, usually in cooperation from Microsoft, Google, IBM, or another third-party digital services provider.
+For organizations implementing general-purpose AI chatbots, to market tendency is to implement AI chatbots on a company-wide basis, usually in cooperation with Microsoft, Google, IBM, or another third-party digital services provider.
-Similarities can be drawn with enterprises choosing an email or a videocall solution provider - the decision to go with either Outlook vs Gmail, Zoom vs Teams, Notion vs SharePoint, etc. is going to usually be decided outside of trade finance and specific insurance departments, and be made accessible to multiple divisions of an enterprise simultaneously, with a company-wide code of conduct and licence agreements.
+Similarities can be drawn with organizations choosing an email or a videocall solution provider - the decision to go with either Outlook vs Gmail, Zoom vs Teams, Notion vs SharePoint, etc. is going to usually be decided outside of trade finance and specific insurance departments, and be made accessible to multiple divisions of an enterprise simultaneously, with a company-wide code of conduct and licence agreements.

 <br>
 <br>

 #### Fraud and plagiarism detection:
 <br>
 Modern AI systems generate natural sounding language, raising concerns about plagiarism and weaponization of bots pretending to be human actors.
-AI algorithms in turn can identify patterns and anomalies in data to flag potentially fraudulent or AI generated material.
+AI algorithms in turn can identify patterns and anomalies in data to flag potentially fraudulent or AI-generated material.

 Imagine a hypothetical scenario: an employee gets a call from their manager, instructing that a client reported the employee’s company used the wrong bank account number to transfer contractual payments, and back office needs to be notified of the mistake immediately.
 The next payment due today should be to the new, through the call provided bank account number, to avoid the risk of losing a high-value client.
 The manager is generated by AI, yet the employee is unaware of such.

 We are not yet at the point where such a scenario is likely, but this is changing fast.
 OpenAI has introduced ChatGPT 4o, which comes closest to imitating speech that is not distinguishable as AI generated by humans.
-With the progress of innovation in this space, AI could be used to counter such risk by flagging communications within a company which are likely to be generated by other AI systems.
+With the progress of innovation in this space, AI could in turn be used to counter such risk by flagging communications within a company which are likely to be generated by other AI systems.

 Currently available solutions for fraud / plagiarism detection:
 Note: in this selection only fraud and plagiarism detection from AI sources is considered, and not fraud detection from human sources.